Paying Your Semester Bill

-- Griffin Payment Plan-spreads your semester costs equally over a down payment and 4 monthly payments.
+- Griffin Payment Plan-spreads your semester equally over a down payment and 4 monthly payments.

-- Two Payment Plan-spreads your semester costs over two equal payment.
+- Two payment plan-spreads your semester costs over two equal payments.

-- Pending Financial Aid Deferment Plan-for student who has authorized financial aid that will pay your tuition bill in full but will not arrive until after your due date.
+- Pending Financial Aid Deferment Plan-for a student who has authorized financial aid that will pay your tuition bill in full but will not arrive until after the due date.

 - Students Employer Reimbursement Plan-used if the students employer is going to reimburse for tuition expenses.

 Failure to do this by the close of business on the due date printed on the bill will result in the assessment of a Late Payment Fee.